apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

   back" portion we use a hash table to convert those values to dictionary-encoded form
-* We override the "fall back" logic when writing a ColumnChunk from an `arrow::DictionaryArray` so that reading such data back is more efficient
+* We override the "fall back" logic when writing a ColumnChunk from an `DictionaryArray` so that reading such data back is more efficient

 All of these things together have produced some excellent performance results that we will detail below.